-- Ties or scarves: Choose a simple, classic pattern and color that coordinates with your suit. - Belts: A leather or synthetic leather belt with a simple buckle is a good choice. - Watches and jewelry: Choose items that complement your ensemble; avoid items that are unprofessional. - Portfolios and handbags: Plain leather or synthetic portfolios and a simple handbag are acceptable if desired.
+- Ties or scarves: Choose a simple, classic pattern and color that coordinates with your suit. - Belts: A leather or synthetic leather belt with a simple buckle. - Watches and jewelry: Choose items that complement, not overwhelm, your ensemble. - Portfolios and handbags: Plain leather or synthetic portfolios and a simple handbag.